 3. ◊ Saint Peter’s Cathedral: its incredible architecture ◊

-It’s the most beautiful of the Charente, dates from the 12th century (Romanesque architecture).
-It was then modified in the 19th century by Paul Abadie (the architect of the sacred heart), then its facade was completely renovated in 2019.
+This magnificent cathedral, the most beautiful of the Charente, dates from the 12th century (Romanesque architecture).
+It was then modified in the 19th century by Paul Abadie (the architect of the Sacré Coeur, not just anyone!), then its facade was completely renovated in 2019.
 Its equally grand interior is open to the public free of charge.

 Open every day from 9am to 6pm + visit of the treasure (fee required)

 4. ◊ The old town: its lovely alleys and squares ◊

 Once on the plateau, the heights of Angoulême, explore the historic center, its small streets and its emblematic buildings.

 - The magnificent Halles d’Angoulême where the covered market is held every morning (except on Mondays) with numerous fruit, vegetable, fish, meat and cheese vendors and a restaurant section (we recommend“Le triangle des halles” and its excellent burger)

 - The street of the 3 ladies and the alleys around, with all its bars and restaurants

 - Thecity hall of Angoulême stands on the site of the former castle of the counts, of which only the keep of the Lusignans (13th century) and the tower of the Valois (15th century) remain.